openfaas/golang-http-template/README.md

 - golang-middleware
 ```

-The two templates are equivalent with `golang-http` using a structured request/response object and the alternative implementing a Golang `http.HandleFunc` from the Golang stdlib. `golang-http` is more "conventional" for a Golang serverless template but this is a question of style/taste.
+The two templates are very similar:

+* `golang-middleware` implements a `http.HandleFunc` from Go's stdlib.
+* `golang-http` uses a structured request/response object

 ## Dependencies